 A neurotransmitter is a chemical that mediates the transmission of a nerve impulse across the synapse between neurons and target cells.
 Neurotransmitters either stimulate or inhibit electrical impulses in target cells.

 The neurotransmitter is released at the synaptic knob at the tip of an axon into the synaptic cleft.
-It diffuses across to the opposite membrane (the postsynaptic membrane), where it triggers the propagation of a nerve impulse in the next neuron (see Figure 1).
+It diffuses across to the opposite membrane (the postsynaptic membrane), where it triggers the propagation of a nerve impulse in the next neuron (Fig 1).

-More than 50 neurotransmitters have been identified (see Figure 2).
+More than 50 neurotransmitters have been identified (Fig 2).
 Important examples include adrenaline, also known as epinephrine, and noradrenaline, or norepinephrine, (in adrenergic nerves) and acetylcholine (in cholinergic nerves).